QualityMinds/openapi-generator-typescript-cypress/README.md

 🗣️ If you don't need the introductory blabla, then skip the [Motivation](#motivation) section and jump directly to the [Usage Guide](#usage-guide).

+We also wrote a Mediuam article which can be found here: https://medium.com/@janreimone/generate-cypress-compatible-api-clients-from-openapi-specifications-8d11b3c33991

 ## Motivation

 When implementing tests, we usually apply the _Arrange-Act-Assert_ pattern.
 It means that we, first, put the application under test (AUT) into a state (_arrange_) where we exactly know what to expect after interacting with the AUT.
 Second, we interact with the AUT and provoke certain behaviour (_act_) we want to verify.
 And third, we verify if our interaction with the AUT resulted in the expected outcome (_assert_).